digitoimistodude/marlin-vagrant/README.md

 7. Clone this repo to Projects with command `git clone git@github.com:digitoimistodude/marlin-vagrant.git`
 8. Edit `Vagrantfile` with your favorite editor and rename `~/Projects` to `C:/Projects`.
 Remove `, :mount_options => ['nolock,vers=3,udp,actimeo=2']`
 9. Run `vagrant up --provision`, wait when box is installed and Allow access if it asks it.
 This can take a moment.
-10. Add `10.1.2.4 somesite.dev` to your **C:/Windows/system32/drivers/etc/hosts** file and have fun!
+10. Add `10.1.2.4 somesite.test` to your **C:/Windows/system32/drivers/etc/hosts** file and have fun!

 ### How to add new vhost

 It's simple to manage multiple projects with nginx's sites-enabled configs.
-If your project name is `jolly`, and located in *~/Projects/jolly*, just add new config to vhosts. *vhosts/jolly.dev* would then be:
+If your project name is `jolly`, and located in *~/Projects/jolly*, just add new config to vhosts. *vhosts/jolly.test* would then be:

 ````
 server {